daniel384222/daniel384222.github.io/README.md

 - **Start reading time** begins the countdown.
 It switches to working time on its own when reading time runs out.
 - **Pause** freezes the clock (use for interruptions); **Resume** continues it.
-- **Start rest break** switches to the rest-break clock and pauses working time.
+- **Start rest break** is available during working time only.
+It switches to the rest-break clock and holds the working clock.
 It's greyed out once less than 5 minutes of allowance remains.
 - **Break length** (on the rest-break screen) is how long the student intends this break to last, e.g. `05:00`.
 The clock counts it down and the break ends on its own when it runs out.
 The student can change it mid-break